serverlinkdev/timer/README.md

 ![](screenshot-tooltip.png)

 A simple timer application written in C++/Qt for the GNU/Linux and MS Windows Operating System, licensed under the GPL V 3.0.
-The current version is 1.99 released on 7/16/20
+The current released version is 1.9.0 released on 7/16/20

 Now with Slackware Linux support!
 Hail Bob!

 ## Features:
-+ Respects your Freedom a.ka.
++ Respects your Freedom a.k.a.
 GPL V 3.0 licensed - True "open source" software with *NO* hidden gotchas!

 + Respects your privacy - There is *NO* telemetry data collected, reported in any way.